Jesus-Baena/chatbot-ukr-law/README.md

 ## Overview

 The AI Agent UKR Legal Adviser is a personal solution designed to provide preliminary legal advice and legislative information before incurring on legal fees, tailored for Ukrainian NGOs involved in humanitarian operations.
 This project combines a modern, responsive chat interface with a robust backend workflow (powered by n8n) that integrates advanced AI language models, document retrieval systems, and multiple external data sources to deliver accurate, context-aware legal guidance.

+The information about the Knowledge Base can be consulted here: https://jbaena.net/portfolio/kb-legal-ukr

 Features

   Interactive Chat Interface